Gaussian beams and caustic avoidance in gravitational optics: Preliminaries

 Here, $\tensor{R}{_\alpha_{\beta}_{\mu}_{\nu}}$ is the Riemann curvature tensor.
 We assume that torsion is zero in this work.
 Within the setting of linear geodesic deviation, (\ref{eq:first_ord_dev}), the integrability conditions imply that $\vec{k}$ and $\vec{\xi}$ are Lie dragged along each other, i.e.,

-Condition (\ref{eq:integ_cond}) and eq.~(\ref{eq:first_ord_dev}) guarantee that $\inner{\,{\vec{k}},\vec{\xi}\,}$ remains constant along $\vec{k}$.
-If this constant is chosen to be zero, then the deviation vector of the bundle and the tangent vector of the central null geodesic remain in orthogonal correspondence with each other, i.e.,
+Condition (\ref{eq:integ_cond}) and equation (\ref{eq:first_ord_dev}) guarantee that $\inner{\,{\vec{k}},\vec{\xi}\,}$ remains constant along $\vec{k}$.
+If this constant is chosen to be zero, then the deviation vector of the bundle and the tangent vector of the central null geodesic remain orthogonal to each other, i.e.,

-This choice is equivalent to demanding that the instantaneous wavefront (intersection of a constant--phase surface of the field with the observer's 3--dimensional space) remains orthogonal to $\vec{k}$.
+This choice is equivalent to demanding that the instantaneous wavefront (intersection of a constant-phase surface of the field with the observer's 3-dimensional space) remains orthogonal to $\vec{k}$.
 In that case, one ensures that $\vec{\xi}$ connects simultaneous events for the observer.
-In other words, the observed section of the infinitesimal wave--front is composed of rays which reach the observer simultaneously.
-This is a necessary condition to define a \textit{beam} unambiguously \citep{Schneider:1992}.
-Then, if eq.~(\ref{eq:k_xi_orthog}) is satisfied initially, then it is satisfied throughout the propagation due to eqs.~(\ref{eq:first_ord_dev}) and (\ref{eq:integ_cond}).
+In other words, the observed section of the infinitesimal wave-front is composed of rays which reach the observer simultaneously.
+This is a necessary condition to define a \textit{beam} unambiguously \cite{Schneider:1992}.